gbmhunter/blog/content/pages/programming/website-design/opencart/extending-the-background/_index.md

 {{< figure src="/images/programming-opencart/open-cart-background-running-out-before-content-finishes.jpg" caption="Sometime the background finishes before the content does.
-Usually this is because either the image has run out or the container holding the image (usually a DIV element) does not fully encompass its child elements." caption-position="bottom" width="800px" >}}
+Usually this is because either the image has run out or the container holding the image (usually a DIV element) does not fully encompass its child elements."  width="800px" >}}